pszufe/HIF-standard/README.md

 * All fields are optional except for "incidences".
 * If a hypergraph is directed, the edge direction will be contained in the incidences record with keyword "direction".
 * Isolated nodes and empty edges can be specified with entries in "nodes" and "edges" which are not present in the incidences.
-* This schema explicitly describes all items in the schema using json objects and typing.
+* This schema explicitly describes all items in the schema using JSON objects and typing.
 This is a verbose presentation making it faster to instantiate than list-based schemas requiring a parser.

 ## Validate files against HIF standard